zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 Whether you choose YAML or JSON as a format of your OpenAPI API specification file is up to you; however, YAML is generally preferred due to its improved readability.
-We also call the OpenAPI API specification the "API Reference Definition"; it provides all information needed by an experienced API user developer to use this API.
+We also call the OpenAPI API specification the "API Reference Definition"; it provides all information needed by an experienced API client developer to use this API.